What

 general population.

-esophageal reflux disease is a medical condition with
+disease is a medical

-multifactorial etiology (triggered by several internal
+condition with multifactorial etiology (triggered by

-and external factors).
-Among GERD’s direct contributing
+several internal and external factors).
+Among GERD's

-of gastric juices from the digestive system back to the
+causing the leakage of gastric juices from the digestive

-esophagus and over acidity in the stomach.
+system back to the esophagus and over acidity in the

 In